Get to know Kevin

 I made it out into the world, though.
 I went to school, college, graduated, and made something of myself.
 I held good jobs, made good relationships with friends and VIPs, and ended up using that grit from having to make some way out of what felt like no way into becoming an entrepreneur, a businessman, working with some of the most esteemed clients in the entertainment business.
 My work took me from New York to Atlanta and to Houston, but in my journey along those stops, I was still searching for peace and reconciliation in my life.
 I still wanted to have union with my father.

 All of this came to my vision of building a community of fathers and father figures that would be able to change the epidemic of fatherlessness in America’s households.
 So that someone like my child wouldn’t go through what I went through.
 So that another mother wouldn’t go through what I went through.
-So that someone like my brother from another mother, Arvy, wouldn’t go through what he went through.
-We came together to make CoolxDad a vehicle of love to encourage fathers who are in absentia to be present with their offspring, and, to bring father figures who are parenting their children even closer to their flock at home.
+I decided to make CoolxDad a vehicle of love to encourage fathers who are in absentia to be present with their offspring, and, to bring father figures who are parenting their children even closer to their flock at home.

 CoolxDad isn’t just about me -- it’s about everyone who needs a father in their life to have the unique love that only a father figure can provide.
 CoolxDad is about abundant provision.